ronaldbosma/blog/content/blog/transform-specflow-table-column/index.md

 ### Transform Table Column

 Because of the mentioned downsides, lately I've been using a different approach to solve the issue at hand.
 With this approach, I transform the column in the table before using the `Create...` and `Compare...` extension methods.
-So the location column with location names is transformed into a location id column with location ids.
+So, the location column with location names is transformed into a location id column with location ids.

 I've created a generic extension method for this as shown below.